IDL

 Since Figure 4 does not specify this option, the default value

-is assumed.
-HDFE_CENTER
+HDFE_CENTER is assumed.
+HDFE_CENTER assigns 0.5 to

 both offsetX and offsetY.